Browse by . . .

 Names matter.
 In art's Super Paradigm, everything needs a brand name.
 No wonder the trend has spread to architecture.
 No doubt the trend began years ago, when the Empire State Building meant more than the name of a property's owner.
 But it has taken on new urgency in the global city.

-Twenty years ago, very much concerned to impress someone special by showing off the literal high points, I pointed to that midtown east tower known as the Lipstick Building.
+Once, very much concerned to impress someone special by showing off my home town's high points, I pointed to that midtown east tower known as the Lipstick Building.
 But it doesn't look at all like lipstick, she said.
 Not yet a writer but already a know-it-all, I found myself at a loss for words.
 I have had more practice as an art critic, but impressing women is something else again.
 Then again, what do men know about lipstick?

 She was right, too.
 The pink monster has an oval rather than circular cross-section.
 One ought to call it the Deodorant Building.
 Perhaps someone had and then thought better of it.
 A mild provocation, followed by extra measures to preserve the architect's fame and dignity, would suit Philip Johnson's career.